-We did not observe any trees that were deemed to be moderate, high, or extreme risk (in the context of the existing land uses, that would require hazard abatement to eliminate present and/or future risks (within a 1-year timeframe).
-Targets considered during this TRAQ assessment include future building site (frequent use), occupants of the existing neighboring residence (constant use), occupants of vehicles travelling on Esquimalt/Old Esquimalt Road (frequent use), pedestrians travelling along existing sidewalks (frequent use) and hydro lines (constant use).
+We did not observe any trees that were deemed to be moderate, high, or extreme risk (in the context of the existing land uses) that would require hazard abatement to eliminate present and/or future risks (within a 1-year timeframe).
+Targets considered during this TRAQ assessment include: occupants of vehicles travelling or parked on McNaughton Avenue (frequent use), pedestrians travelling along existing sidewalks (frequent use), hydro lines (constant use), occupants of the existing house (constant use) or yard (occasional use) on neighbouring properties.